PanosEconomou/notes/Quantum_Fields/Virasoro_Algebra.md

 ## Witt Algebra

-We have shown [here](./2D_CFT_Axioms.md) that the conformal transformations in the eucledian place are the holomorphic and anti-holomorphic functions, wherever the derivative does not vanish.
+We have shown [here](./2D_CFT_Axioms.md) that the conformal transformations in the eucledian plane are the holomorphic and anti-holomorphic functions, wherever the derivative does not vanish.
 Identifying the eucledian plane with $\mathbb{C}$ we can use taylor’s theorem to express these functions.
 To be more formal we have

 **<u>Proposition:</u>** For some (anti) holomorphic map $f:\mathbb{C} \to \mathbb{C}$ we can write